alexdmoss/runbooks/content/application-2/investigating-issues/_index.md

 ## How to Investigate Live Issues

-The majority of browse issues are one of the following root causes:
+The majority of Application-2 issues are one of the following root causes:

 1. An upstream dependency is generating errors to us.
 2. The platform or Google Cloud Services are having issues and causing a platform level outage.